 The team, led by researchers from the University of Glasgow, has used nuclear, mitochondrial and viral genetic markers that linked population level patterns of bat dispersal to pathogen spatial spread.
-The study, is published today in PNAS, reveals that rabies has recently spread between geographically isolated bat populations.
+The study published in PNAS, reveals that rabies has recently spread between geographically isolated bat populations.

 One region was of particular concern.
 DNA analysis of the bats indicated gene flow across the Andes Mountains, connecting the VBRV-endemic Amazon rainforest to the VBRV-free Pacific coast.
 This genetic evidence of bat movement was strongly male biased, implying that the greater dispersal of male bats compared to females created a corridor for rabies to invade across the Andes.

 By modelling the spread of rabies across the landscape, the scientists projected future VBRV invasion routes through northern Peru, predicting the first VBRV outbreaks on the South American Pacific coast by June 2020.